-Best available science should include Indigenous Knowledge and other related Indigenous practices.
-Ensuring ongoing two-way communication with Indigenous Knowledge holders through transparent processes and good governance at all levels, including through appropriate coordination mechanisms, is essential to establishing the trust necessary for responsible collection and integration of Indigenous Knowledge into decision-making.
-Indigenous Knowledge should be respected as belonging to the Indigenous Knowledge holders.
-Depending on the situation, it may be inappropriate to suggest that Indigenous Knowledge should be "validated".
-6 Rather, Indigenous Peoples' own internal methods of defining, valuing, and validating their own knowledge/knowledge systems should be respected and trusted.
+Best available science should incorporate IK and other related indigenous practices.
+Ensuring ongoing two-way communication with IK holders through transparent processes and good governance at all levels, including through appropriate coordination mechanisms, is essential to establishing the trust necessary for responsible collection and integration of IK into decision-making.
+IK should be respected as belonging to the indigenous knowledge holders.
+Depending on the situation, it may be inappropriate to